daWiz314/home_life/README.md

 # home_life
 A repo for a website, based around a home all connecting to a given "home", allowing them to all view shared notes, calendars, lists, and other things

+All of the following TODO is VERY late down the line, have to actually build it first smh

 TODO:
 - [ ] Create main page showing what product is
     - [ ] Showcase use cases